 - Thinking about cancer/death all the time

 - Feeling overwhelmed to a point of panic

 - Questioning belief and faith that once gave you comfort

 - Having trouble concentrating

 Depression is mild or severe sadness over a period of time.
 Research shows that 1 in 4 people diagnosed with cancer experience depression after diagnosis.
-Symptoms of depression can also camouflage with symptoms of cancer.

 Here are some of the other signs to look for in both patients and families:

 - Never-ending hopelessness and sadness

 - Irregular sleep can either over-sleep or sleepless